calebwilliams/betplatform/README.md

 ##//todo: 2.1.2017
 ##i	Determine which api's to use to start building:
-		a. service that can consome and parse web data
+		a. service that can consome and parse web data (started twitch is done, we'll need to incorporate more to see if it works)
-		b. determine backend schema for caching channels meta-data
+		b. determine backend schema for caching channels meta-data (started, will check in by 2.7.2016)
 		c. get some data out to the front end to mess around with
 ##ii	Create Utility Objects for
 		i.a - Generic Web Interface to interact with web api's